SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 Everyone should be able to:

 * Take over their colleague's work in the case of something like an absence or shift in priorities.
-We keep each other informed of progress
+We keep each other informed of progress.
 * Ask for help or say they're stuck.
 * Push a release confidently.
 * Suggest a better approach
 * Pair/mob as helpful to produce the results we need.
+* Call a meeting/conversation if one is needed

 ## Smaller Loops. ...No, Smaller Than That.